ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: Related Work

-\textbf{The SAT solver based approaches} are used for multistage assertion-based verification, code coverage analysis, redundant circuit removal for isolation of suspicious signals and sequential automatic test pattern generations in vulnerability analysis \cite{zhang2011case,feiten2015formal}.
-However, they provide the information about the satisfaction of certain property but in case of failure they are unable to identify the reason, thus lack completeness in vulnerability analysis \cite{bao2017accelerating}.
-On the other hand, functional \cite{rathmair2013hardware,lodhi2015formal,nahiyan2016avfsm} and behavioral \cite{hasan2016translating} \textit{model checking based approaches} provide the comprehensive vulnerability analysis and cover all possible input test cases but \textit{they inherently pose the state-space explosion problem for complex systems}.
-To overcome this issue, several approaches for \textit{performance modeling} have been proposed, which model the side-channel parameters, i.e., power \cite{veeranna2016hardware,imran2016,pasareanu2016multi}, propagation delay \cite{imran2016,pasareanu2016multi} and temperature \cite{ngo2015hardware}, and analyze the vulnerabilities based on temporal properties \cite {imran2016,pasareanu2016multi,ngo2015hardware} and property specification language \cite{veeranna2016hardware}.
+To overcome this issue, several approaches for \textit{performance modeling} have been proposed, which model the side-channel parameters, i.e., power~\cite{veeranna2016hardware,imran2016,pasareanu2016multi}, propagation delay~\cite{imran2016,pasareanu2016multi} and temperature~\cite{ngo2015hardware}, and analyze the vulnerabilities based on temporal properties~\cite {imran2016,pasareanu2016multi,ngo2015hardware,bobda2019synthesis,qin2018property} and property specification language \cite{veeranna2016hardware}.
 These approaches provide the symbolic execution or fixed approximation of side-channel parameters.
-Therefore, they only target the security vulnerabilities against Active Hardware Trojans and may not be able to analyze the security vulnerabilities due to Stealthy Hardware Trojans (SHT).
-These SHTs remain undetected and inactive during the testing phase and even after deployment using external, internal or time-based triggers, they can initiate any of the drastic payloads as mentioned in Fig. \ref{fig:HT}.
-Symbolic side-channel parameters of these approaches makes the translated model deterministic, thus overshadows the uncertain behavior due to process variations.
-Moreover, most of these approaches are focused on the cryptographic modules but other modules can also be affected to launch Denial-of-Service attacks (DoS) or to disable the system.
-For instance, in Fig. \ref{fig:HT}, the control signals of HT-1, 2, 4 and 5 can be used for DoS attacks, as a kill switch or for controlling the computation and communication.
-These attacks can activate their respective payload even if they are not directly affecting the cryptographic components.
+Therefore, they only target the Active Hardware Trojan-based security vulnerabilities and may not be able to analyze the security vulnerabilities due to Stealthy Hardware Trojans (SHT).
+These SHTs remain undetected and inactive during the testing phase, and even after deployment using external, internal, or time-based triggers, they can initiate any of the drastic payloads.
+The symbolic side-channel parameters of these approaches make the translated model deterministic, thus overshadows the uncertain behavior due to process variations.
+Moreover, most of these techniques are focused on the combinational part of the system.
+However, sequential circuits are also vulnerable to several security threats.
+To address the SHT issue, we propose a novel framework for the formal analysis of sequential circuits to identify HT-based security vulnerabilities (ForASec).
+It performs a comprehensive security analysis providing 100\% coverage of parametric behavior (i.e., leakage power, dynamic power, and propagation delay) and process variations.